-When blogs are nominated for a community award, it’s standard practice for their authors to be asked a series of questions about themselves or their specialist subject in order to get to know them better.
+When blogs are nominated for a community award, it’s standard practice for their authors to be asked questions about themselves or their specialist subject.
 And as regular readers are probably aware, I usually choose to politely eschew from this standard format and instead focus on a single question as the subject for a full-length post dedicated to my kind nominator.

 However, that’s pretty difficult when it comes to the Super Specific Sunshine Award from Matt at Normal Happenings.
 The conundrums he has created for his chosen bloggers are so specific and not-related-to-video-games that it’s impossible not to respond to them in a specific way.
 So what follows is a post consisting of my ten specific answers – along with a specific thank you to Matt for giving me a chuckle while writing this.
 Now that’s specific.